 25 Ways to Show Your Community Pride

 Displaying the flag, marching in a hometown parade, buying local.
 These are all ways citizens show pride in their country and in their community.
 And small business owners are joining in.
 It’s good for the community, and it’s good for business.
-In fact, a 2010 study by the Fidelity Charitable Gift Fund reports that 6 out of 10 entrepreneurs felt that giving back to their communities made their businesses more successful in the long run.
+In fact, a 2018 survey by the Fidelity Charitable Gift Fund reports that three-quarters of entrepreneurs felt that giving back to their communities boosted their professional success in the long run.

 There are a number of ways to show your community pride.
 And not all require a monetary donation.
 The key is to be genuine.
 Choose an activity that appeals to you.
 Here are 25 ways your small business can promote your own brand of community pride:

 - Donate in-kind office supplies to a nonprofit organization.

 - Source supplies for your business from other local businesses.

 - Add the phrase “Proud Supporter of [city name]” as part of your business’s promotional efforts.

 - Volunteer to serve on the board of directors for a nonprofit organization.

 - Sponsor a flag display at a local park.